lshapz/scheduler/README.md

       b) will soon drop/clear previous week schedule

-      c) will soon be able to assign people to shifts
+      c) can assign people to shifts

-        i) will assign, then check out the schedule-so-far
+        i) if assignment is valid, submits it, then displays the schedule-so-far

         ii) will allow the boss to un-assign a shift if she decides she needs to rearrange